kalviumcommunity/Exam-Prepare-CLI-genAI/README.md

 # 📝 Exam Prepare CLI
-A GenAI-powered command-line tool that creates personalized mock tests based on any topic and description you provide.
+GenAI-powered command-line tool that creates personalized mock tests based on any topic and description you provide.
 It uses prompting, RAG (Retrieval-Augmented Generation), structured output, and function calling to simulate realistic exam preparation in seconds.

 ---